The AB Electronics UK Knowledge Base provides support solutions, tutorials and troubleshooting guides.

-Step 1 - Install Raspberry Pi OS onto a SD card and boot the Raspberry Pi.
+Step 1 - Install Raspberry Pi OS onto an SD card and boot the Raspberry Pi.

 Step 2 - Select “3 Interface Options”

-Step 4 - A screen will ask you if you would like a login shell to be accessible over serial.
-If you want to control the Raspberry Pi through a serial port terminal, select Yes.
-If you are using the serial port to control other serial devices, select No.
+Step 4 - A screen will ask if you want a login shell accessible over serial.
+Select Yes to control the Raspberry Pi through a serial port terminal.
+Select No if you use the serial port to control other devices.

-Step 5 - A confirmation screen should appear showing the serial port has been enabled.
+Step 6 - A confirmation screen should appear, showing the serial port has been enabled.

-Step 6 - On the main raspi-config screen select finish and reboot your Raspberry Pi.
+Step 7 - On the main raspi-config screen, select finish and reboot your Raspberry Pi.
 The UART serial port should now be enabled.

 Disabling the Serial Login Shell (alternative method)

-Step 1: To disable the serial login shell, you need to edit the /boot/cmdline.txt file
+Step 1: To disable the serial login shell, edit the /boot/cmdline.txt file.

 sudo nano /boot/cmdline.txt